gabrocheleau/ethereumjs-monorepo/packages/tx/README.md

 - Activation: `london`
 - Type: `2`

-This is the recommended tx type starting with the activation of the `london` HF, see the following code snipped for an example on how to instantiate:
+This is the recommended tx type starting with the activation of the `london` HF, see the following code snippet for an example on how to instantiate:

 ```typescript
 import Common from '@ethereumjs/common'